 Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities Non-Asset Solutions: Activities that do not alter the condition or performance of assets or services but provide staff with valuable information for their effective management.
-Annual review of budget needs for (capital and operating) These non-asset IT solutions are used to plan for growth effectively and to align the City with best industry practice.
-There are financial, reputational and operational risks associated with conducting these IT master plans and standards Operations & Maintenance: Minor activities that present longevity of assets in line with their design and operations. rve the condition or performance of assets and ensures the onal requirements.
-Assets are maintained per manufacturer warranty recommendations Minor repairs of asset components (e.g., monitor screen repairs and sensor repairs) are completed on an as-needed basis Assets are inspected on a daily, monthly or annual basis depending on their criticality and complexity Renewal/Rehabilitation: Significant activities designed to extend the useful life of assets components. • N/A • N/A
+Annual review of budget needs for (capital and operating) • These non-asset IT solutions are used to plan for growth effectively and to align the City with best industry practice.
+There are financial, reputational and operational risks associated with conducting these IT master plans and standards Operations & Maintenance: Minor activities that preserve the condition or performance of assets and ensures the longevity of assets in line with their design and operational requirements.
+Assets are maintained per manufacturer warranty recommendations Minor repairs of asset components (e.g., monitor screen repairs and sensor repairs) are completed on an as-needed basis Assets are inspected on a daily, monthly or annual basis depending on their criticality and complexity Regular maintenance and inspections allow staff to maintain the performance and functionality of assets, and by extension, the desired service levels by mitigating hazards or premature failures Renewal/Rehabilitation: Significant activities designed to extend the useful life of assets components. • N/A • N/A